tyephillips/Music-Band-Website/README.md

 🎸 Music Band Website

 A dynamic and responsive website for a music band, built with Django, HTML, and Bootstrap.
-This project showcases the band’s details, upcoming events, exclusive content and user profiles.
+This project showcases the band’s details, upcoming events, exclusive content, and user profiles.

 🚀 Features